Mining industry of Ghana: Manganese

 Manganese is another key mineral in Ghana.
 The country ranks as Africa's second-largest producer of manganese, with production reaching approximately 2.5 million metric tons in 2022.
 In 2022, Ghana exported $436 million in manganese ore, making it the fourth largest exporter in the world.
 The main destinations for Ghana's manganese ore exports are China, Ukraine, France, and the Netherlands.

 Ghana's manganese reserves are primarily concentrated in the Western Region, where the country's main manganese mines are located.
 The Ghana Manganese Company Limited (GMCL) is the sole producer and exporter of manganese in the country.
 GMCL holds a mining concession over 170 square kilometers in the Western Region, centered around Nsuta.
 The Nsuta mine has been operational since 1916, making it one of the oldest manganese mines globally.

 Bauxite

-Ghana holds significant bauxite deposits, an ore essential for aluminum production.
+Ghana holds significant bauxite deposits, an ore essential for aluminium production.
 As of 2022, Ghana produced approximately 1.5 million metric tons of bauxite, making it an important player in the global bauxite market.
 The country's bauxite reserves are primarily concentrated in the Awaso and Nyinahin areas, which are the main sources of the country's bauxite production.